dkonstan/crawlerPlusPlus/README.md

 I love operator overloading both in Python and here.
 It is a little sad that C++ stdlib didn't overload << for a std::vector, though.
 That would've been convenient, but I guess you can just do it yourself in a minute anyway so...

 Anyway, today's been a great day science research / grad school wise (for unrelated reasons) and I'm happy to share crawler++ here right now.
-Enjoy.
+Happy crawling.
 Warning, it's far from finished hehe.